eoghankealy/excel-python-hotel-booking-analytics-ML-risk-tool/README.md

 **Note:** This README provides a high-level overview of the project.
-For detailed dashboard insights, modelling notes, recommended business actions and additional analysis, see insights_actions_notes.md.
+For detailed dashboard insights, modelling notes, recommended business actions and additional analysis, see  **insights_actions.md** and **dashboard_and_model_notes.md** located in the Documentation folder